LV-Luzzatto/active_tomography/README.md

  2. `gapstat.txt` contains the *gap-size statistics*, $g(s)$,
  3. `LC.txt` contains the volume of the largest cluster in each sample.

  > **NOTE.** Boundary conditions should be handled carefully.
 If a system has periodic boundaries, a naive implementation typically returns a large number of small gaps, as well as a large number of large gaps, with size close to the linear size of the system, due to the periodic boundaries.
-In this case, it is often useful to account for the periodic boundaries by redefining gap sizes as $\tilde{s} = \mathrm{min}(s, L-s)$, with $L$ the linear size of the system, and study $g(\tilde{s})$.
+In this case, it is often useful to account for the periodic boundaries by redefining gap sizes as $\tilde{s}=\mathrm{min}(s,L-s)$, with $L$ the linear size of the system, and study $g(\tilde{s})$.
 See, for example, appendix B and the SM of "Cluster Tomography in Percolation," H. Ansell, S. Frank, & I.A.
 Kovács, Phys.
 Rev. Research 5, 043218 (2023), https://arxiv.org/abs/2307.04260.